-I Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline The Board Assurance Framework (BAF) risk mitigations in place measure performance against key workforce metrics.
-These are found at appendix one.
-The scheduled improvement work is complete and the BAF and Corporate Risks are being re-assessed to provide clarity on the remaining assurance gaps.
-These will be presented to the People and OD Committee in April 2022 for approval.
-The work on Civility and improving organisation culture by equipping leaders with the skills to lead this remains priority.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline The Board Assurance Framework (BAF) risk mitigations in place measure performance against key workforce metrics.
+These are fou at appendix one.
+The scheduled improvement work is complete and BAF and Corporate Risks are being re-assessed to provide clarity of the remaining assurance gaps.
+These will be presented to the Peop and OD Committee in April 2022 for approval.
+The work on Civility a improving organisation culture by equipping leaders with the skills to lead this remains priority.
 Resource implications The resource implications have been met from base budgets.
-The improvement program and OD approach will require investment be the base budget in order to achieve the milestones and progress envisaged by 2022.
-The investment case will be considered throug trust governance including People and Organisation Development Committee, Performance Finance and Investment Committee and Quality Patient Experience and Safety Committee before further recommendation to Trust Board.
-The FMLM leadership and management development programme been funded from NHSi busines s case and special measures funding. vth Mindset programme has been Legal and/or Equality and Diversity implications There are significant issues relating to equality arising from matters addressed in the report.
+The improvement program and OD approach will require investment beyond the base budget in order to achieve the milestones and progress envisaged by 2022.
+The investment case will be considered through trust governance including People and Organisation Development Committee, Performance Finance and Investment Committee and Quality Patient Experience and Safety Committee before further recommendation to Trust Board.
+The FMLM leadership and management development programme has been funded from NHSi business case and special measures funding. funded from existing budgets. vth Mindset programme has been Legal and/or Equality and Diversity implications There are significant issues relating to equality arising from matters addressed in the report.
 The Trust Board has been presented with the evidence base for differential staff experience based on ethnicity, disability, age, sexuality, gender, religion and other protected characteristics.
 This goes to the heart of both the Trust Board pledge and the Trust values and supporting behaviours.
-Strategic Objectives Safe, high-quality care □ Care at home Partners □ Resources □ Value colleagues ⊠ Nesources 🗆
+Strategic Objectives Safe, high-quality care \Box Care at home □ Partners 🗆 Value colleagues ⊠ Resources 🗆